IsaHu-dev/Calorie-Mind/README.md

     - The console will display a percentage calculation showing how much of your daily goals have been met based on your food entries.

 - Calculate Weekly Totals:
-    - Calorie Mind will calculate and display the total values for Calories, Protein, and Fat over the last seven days, helping you track your progress and adjust your diet if needed.
+    - Select option 4 - Calorie Mind will calculate and display the total values for Calories, Protein, and Fat over the last seven days, helping you track your progress and adjust your diet if needed.

 # Features